rust-lang/blog.rust-lang.org/_posts/2017-09-18-impl-future-for-rust.md

 Without further ado, here's the initial lineup!
 (A few more working groups are expected to arise over time.)

+**If you find a group that interests you, please say hello in the corresponding chat room!**

 ### Compiler team